 ORVs are potentially the most damaging form of transportation to resources.
 The park currently has a monitoring and mitigation program in place for ORV trails that are most heavily used.
 The Superintendent has the authority to close trails when conditions warrant.
-This authority has been used in past years when increased rainfall and high runoff made conditions unsuitable for continued use of well worn trails by subsistence users.
-No major impacts are expected.
+This authority has been used in past years when increased rainfall and high runoff made conditions unsuitable for continued use of well-worn trails by subsistence users.
+No impacts are expected.

-Impacts on Cultural Resources: Over the short term, no change in impacts are expected as visitation, by subsistence users, and use levels (harvest and related activities) are expected to remain basically the same.
-Over the long term, impacts to archeological resources are expected to be minor from a slight increase in subsistence use activities.
-The source of the impact would likely be increased foot traffic in heavily hunted areas.
-The NPS would continue to carry on a cultural resources inventory and monitoring program that would aid in identifying and preventing or mitigating impacts to cultural resources.
-No major impacts are expected.
+Impacts on Cultural Resources: The NPS would continue to carry on a cultural resources inventory and monitoring program that would aid in identifying and preventing or mitigating impacts to cultural resources.
+No impacts are expected.

-Impacts on Fisheries Resources: Management of all fishing (commercial, sport, subsistence and personal use) in navigable waters currently rests with the State.
-However, in December of 1998 this could change with federal assumption of subsistence fishing in federal areas in Alaska.
-Regardless of the management regime in place, existing patterns and levels of fishing would not noticeably change as a result of no action.
+Impacts on Fisheries Resources: As of October 1, 1999 subsistence fishing in federal waters and waters adjacent to federal lands is managed by the Federal agencies and the Federal Subsistence Board.
+Regardless of the management regime in place, existing patterns and levels of fishing would not change as a result of no action.

-Impacts on Park Management: This alternative, has the greatest potential to increase the administrative burden on park managers.
+Impacts on Park Management: This alternative has the greatest potential to increase the administrative burden on park managers.
 As described under 36 CFR §13.44 any rural resident whose primary, permanent home is outside the boundaries of a resident zone of a national park may apply to the appropriate Superintendent for a subsistence eligibility permit authorizing that person to subsistence hunt in the park.
 This regulation places an administrative burden on park management and an individual burden of proof on the subsistence user.

 A greater number of permit applicants is expected if resident zone status is denied.
-An increased number of applicants will likely be the result of the increased awareness, by the residents of the local area, of the specific provisions and limitations of the NPS and Federal Subsistence eligibility process and the lack of choice because the communities failed to gain status as a resident zone.
+An increased number of applicants will likely be the result of the increased awareness, by the residents of the local area, of the specific provisions and limitations of the NPS and Federal Subsistence eligibility process and the lack of choice because the community failed to gain status as a resident zone.
 Hunters may choose to apply for permits given no other avenue to pursue to hunt in the park, even though they may find the process offensive.
-Park staff would be required to develop a permitting program potentially evaluating as many as 587 (based on 1990 census) applicants for individual permits.
-An estimated 135 (23%) individuals would be denied permits leaving more than 400 permits to be issued and administered.
-The issuance, tracking and maintenance of such a large number of permits is expected to require up to 50% of a staff persons time.
-A significant increase in the cost associated with each permit would result.
-Impacts to park management would be large.
+Park staff may be required to develop a permitting program potentially evaluating as many as 48 (based on 1990 census) applicants for individual permits.
+Some impacts expected.

-Impacts to Socio-Economic Resources: The residents of Northway, Dot Lake, Tetlin and Tanacross have expressed a desire to be identified as one cultural group of people in terms of subsistence and access to subsistence resources.
+Impacts to Socio-Economic Resources: The residents of Healy Lake have expressed a desire to be identified as one cultural group of people in terms of subsistence and access to subsistence resources.
 An individual permit system would work contrary to this purpose.
-Movement between households and, to some degree, between villages in the region is a common practice as kin are scattered among the regions villages.
+Movement between households and, to some degree, between villages in the region is a common practice as kin are scattered among the region villages.
 Allowing some communities access to park resources while excluding others who are similarly situated may cause friction among families spread among Upper Tanana and Copper River basin villages.

 The 13.44 permit process is necessarily a very invasive one and entirely foreign to the Athabaskan people of this area.
 Many people are not willing to submit themselves to such a process for a variety of personal and cultural reasons.
-Such a management regime may be culturally inappropriate in this setting.
+Such a management regime is culturally inappropriate in this setting.
 However, if denied resident zone status people will be left with no choice but to apply for a permit or hunt illegally.
-Impacts to the sociocultural systems in the community may be major.
+Impacts to the socio-cultural systems in the community may be major.